Ninja-Vikash/Docs.dev/docs/react-js/05_props/README.md

 ```

 #### How to pass props?
-You can pass props as `attribute` alike HTML in a component.
+You can pass props as `attribute` alike HTML into a component.
 ```jsx
 function App() {
     return (